TCU Percussion Festival

 EVENING CONCERT & AWARDS CEREMONY

-The TCU Percussion Ensembles will perform an evening concert on Friday 4/5 and Saturday 4/6.
-Pending availability, there may be guest artists on either, or both, concerts.
-There will be an awards ceremony after the TCU concert on Saturday with the top scoring ensemble pieces (in each category) and an outstanding soloist recognized, as well as a Grand Champion highest overall ensemble score of the day.
+The TCU Percussion Ensembles will perform an evening concert on Friday 4/10 and Saturday 4/11.
+Pending availability, there may be guest artists on either, or both concerts.
+There will be an awards ceremony after the TCU concert on Saturday with the top-scoring ensemble pieces (in each category) and soloists recognized.

 CANCELLATION & REFUND POLICY

-In the event you have to cancel your registration, please submit written notification to band@tcu.edu.
+In the event you have to cancel your registration, please submit a written notification to band@tcu.edu.

 Cancellation requests received fifteen days before the festival will receive a full refund.
 After that date, you will be charged a $50.00 cancellation fee for ensembles and $5.00 for solos.
 There are no refunds for “no shows.”